pedroalvesbatista/singularity-admindocs/appendix.rst

 Installed Files
 ===============

-An installation of Singularity {InstallationVersion}, performed as root via ``sudo make install`` consists of the following files, with ownership and permissions required to use the `setuid` workflow:
+An installation of Apptainer {InstallationVersion}, performed as root via ``sudo make install`` consists of the following files, with ownership and permissions required to use the `setuid` workflow: